cutiepi-io/cutiepi-doc/README.md

 If you wish to customize your own system, or to port other OSes onto CutiePi, please check the [OS Porting Guide](https://github.com/cutiepi-io/cutiepi-doc/blob/main/OSPortingGuide.md).

-## Open Source Repository
+## Project Structure

-CutiePi tablet is 100% open source hardware and software.
-To customize or report an isssue, please find the corresponding repository on Github:
+CutiePi tablet is a 100% open source hardware.
+To customize a component or report an isssue, please find the corresponding repository on Github:

 - Hardware - [CutiePi board](https://github.com/cutiepi-io/cutiepi-board)
 - Enclosure - [CutiePi enclosure](https://github.com/cutiepi-io/cutiepi-enclosure)